fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 RUN npm run build

 # This is a new stage, everything before this is gone, except the files we want to COPY
-FROM nginx:1.20-alpine # highlight-line
+FROM nginx:1.25-alpine # highlight-line

 # COPY the directory build from build-stage to /usr/share/nginx/html
 # The target location here was found from the Docker hub page
-COPY --from=build-stage /usr/src/app/build /usr/share/nginx/html # highlight-line
+COPY --from=build-stage /usr/src/app/dist /usr/share/nginx/html # highlight-line
 ```

-We have declared also <i>another stage</i> where only the relevant files of the first stage (the <i>build</i> directory, that contains the static content) are moved.
+We have declared also <i>another stage</i> where only the relevant files of the first stage (the <i>dist</i> directory, that contains the static content) are copied.

 After we build it again, the image is ready to serve the static content.
 The default port will be 80 for Nginx, so something like _-p 8000:80_ will work, so the parameters of the run command need to be changed a bit.